Doctor of Ministry Degree (DMin)

 Applications for the DMin program are accepted twice a year.

-To begin the program in January, a completed application must be received by October 15
+To begin the program in January, a completed application must be received by October 15.
+(Early bird applicants will have application fee waived if received by September 15.)

-To begin the program in June, a completed application must be received by March 15
+To begin the program in October, a completed application must be received by May 1.
+(Early bird applicants will have application fee waived if received by April 1.)

 When choosing a seminary, many factors matter: community, affordability, faculty, and more.
 Visiting will allow you to see the value PTS offers in these areas.
 Enjoy the experience by visiting us today.